MITHaystack/srt-py/docs/config_directory.md

 SAVE_DIRECTORY: ~/Desktop/SRT-Saves
 ```

-* NPOINT_INTEG_TIME - The integration time in seconds at each point of an n-point scan
+* NPOINT_INTEG_TIME - The integration time in seconds at each point of an n-point scan.
+In the case of the Cassi mount, this should not be less than 4s.
 ```YAML
 NPOINT_INTEG_TIME: 5.0
 ```